Standish Hall: Catholicism

 Catholic mass was said at Standish Hall from 1559, during the English Reformation, and some of the chaplains who served the Standish Family included Laurence Vaux and Edward Bamber.
 In 1694, the Hall was suspected to be a centre for Jacobitism, and many of the local Catholic gentry were put on trial for their beliefs.
 During the Jacobite rising of 1715, Ralph Standish joined the Scots Army and fought at the Battle of Preston.
 Due to his actions against the crown, he was sentenced to death, though he was later reprieved.
 In 1742 a new chapel was built on the estate, and for nearly half of the 19th century it was served by Benedictines.

 The nearby Cat 'i'th' Window Cottage is associated with the Hall.
-Local tradition says the placement of black plaster cats in its windows indicated when there was a Catholic mass being held there or if there were government troops in the area.
+According to local tradition, black plaster cats placed in its windows served as discreet signals: their position indicated either that a Catholic Mass was being held there or that government troops were in the area.